Solar-network/docs/docs/security/discovering/public-disclosure.md

 Examples:

-- Making Swipechain out of thin air.
+- Making Solar out of thin air.
-- Spending someone else's Swipechain without the need of their private keys
+- Spending someone else's Solar without the need of their private keys
 - Replaying the same transaction multiple times without the need of private keys.
 - Exposing private keys via public methods.
 - Taking control of the entire network.
-- Permanently forking the network or a way to permanently destroy the integrity of the Swipechain blockchain without requiring a malicious delegate.
+- Permanently forking the network or a way to permanently destroy the integrity of the Solar blockchain without requiring a malicious delegate.

 ### High: $2,000-$3,000